fiveladdercon/launchpad/docs/_engines/rocketfuel.pl.md

 rocketfuel.pl
 =============

-[rf.pl] outputs the model a set of Rocket Fuel files.
+[rocketfuel.pl] outputs the model as a set of Rocket Fuel files.

 Usage